Best Dog Trainers in Phoenix, AZ

 Here are a few things to look for when vetting a dog trainer in Phoenix:

 Certifications matter.
-Look for credentials like KPA-CTP (Karen Pryor Academy), FFCP (Fear Free Certified Professional), or CPDT-KA.
+Look for credentials like KPA-CTP (Karen Pryor Academy), FFCP (Fear Free Certified Professional), or CSAT (Certified Separation Anxiety Specialist).
 These require real education and ongoing continuing education.
 You'll see several of these represented in the trainers below.

 Ask about tools.
-A force free trainer will never recommend prong collars, choke chains, shock collars, or any tool that causes pain or fear.
+A force free trainer will never recommend prong collars, choke chains, shock collars, or any tool that causes pain or fear and will clearly state their ethics around tools and methodology.

 Ask what happens when the dog gets it wrong.
 In R+ training, the answer is: nothing.
-There should be no corrections, leash pops, or intimidation involved.
+Force free trainers understand that these situations require better teaching skills as they move forward, not punishment for mistakes.
+There should be no corrections, leash pops, yelling, or physical intimidation involved.

 They should talk about the dog's emotional state.
-Force free trainers pay attention to stress signals, body language, and whether the dog is comfortable.
+Force free trainers pay attention to stress signals, body language, and whether the dog is feeling safe and comfortable.
 If a trainer talks only about compliance and obedience, that's worth noting.
+Also, a trainer who prioritizes a "calm" dog may be focused on suppressing behavior instead of teaching new skills.

-If you want to dig deeper into why these methods matter, we wrote about the benefits of force free and fear free methods in dog photography and how they shape the way we work with every dog in our sessions.
+If you want to dig deeper into how we use these methods as dog photographers, we wrote about the benefits of force free and fear free methods in dog photography and how they shape the way we work with every dog in our sessions.
 And if you have a dog who needs mental enrichment while staying cool this summer, our Phoenix dog enrichment guide has you covered.

 You can also search for certified trainers through the Pet Professional Guild, a force free training organization with a searchable member directory.